 With fresh, unprocessed ingredients, homemade salad dressing is often much more nutritious than those store-bought versions.
 This simple apple cider vinaigrette is one such example.
 Apple cider vinegar is known to be a digestive-, immunity-, and natural-energy-boosting food, and it also may have appetite-suppressing powers.
-And at just over 80 calories per serving, this salad dressing imparts big flavor into your favorite salads without the need for high-calorie ingredients.
+And at just over 80 calories per one-tablespoon serving, this salad dressing imparts big flavor into your favorite salads without the need for high-calorie ingredients.

 I added mustard powder and dried basil to the basic apple cider vinaigrette recipe, but you can add different herbs and spices to your liking.

 1/4 cup extra virgin olive oil

 1 teaspoon mustard powder

 1/2 teaspoon dried basil

 1 small shallot, minced